syncfusion-content/blazor-docs/blazor/pdfviewer-2/getting-started/deploy-maui-windows.md

 ![Run Windows machine](gettingstarted-images/Windows-machine.png)

-Upon successfully launching the application, the PDF Viewer (Next Gen) component will seamlessly render the specified PDF document within its interface.
+Upon successfully launching the application, the PDF Viewer component will seamlessly render the specified PDF document within its interface.

 ![Blazor SfPdfViewer Component](gettingstarted-images/Windows-maui-output.png)

 ## Run on Android

-To run the PDF Viewer (Next Gen) in a Blazor Android MAUI application using the Android emulator, follow these steps:
+To run the PDF Viewer in a Blazor Android MAUI application using the Android emulator, follow these steps:

 ![Run Windows machine](gettingstarted-images/android-maui.png)